symfony/symfony-docs/contributing/code/bc.rst

 Our Backwards Compatibility Promise
 ===================================

-As of Symfony 2.3, we promise you backwards compatibility for all further 2.x releases.
+As of Symfony 2.3, we promise you backwards compatibility (BC) for all further 2.x releases.
 Ensuring smooth upgrades of your projects is our first priority.
 However, backwards compatibility comes in many different flavors.

 This page has two different target audiences: If you are using Symfony, it will